Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 The goal of an SLA is to verify that your task gets completed in period of time.
 Similar to callbacks, if the task is not completed in the expected time you can trigger a Python function to get notified about this

+An SLA is relative to the DAG execution date.
 At the dag level, if you want to trigger an sla, you can use the folling parameter:

 - sla_miss_callback: _sla_miss_callback